-Texas state law requires that students be vaccinated against specified diseases before attending school.
-Upon registration, a complete immunization record validated by a physician or public health personnel must be provided to the school.
+Texas state law requires that all students be vaccinated against specified diseases before attending school.
+Upon registration, any student who is new to BISD must provide a complete immunization record.

 Immunizations during middle school:

 All incoming 7th graders are required to provide proof of a Tdap (tetanus-diphtheria-pertussis) booster and MCV (meningococcal) vaccine by the time they enroll for 7th grade.
 Students can get these vaccines any time after their 11th birthday, and it is recommended that you get them as early as possible to avoid possible vaccine shortages, long clinic wait times, and exclusion from attending school.
 The updated shot record can be provided in paper copy, via email, or fax (see nurse contact info).

 DO NOT send these shot records to the athletics coach.
 The athletic physical and the shot records do not go together.